Whomahtab/bollywoodAPI/README.md

   Use Capital letters for pronouns and nouns age and gender queries with multiple matches will return all matches

-  - /name?name=query - returns all names on file
+  - /name?name=query - returns all names on file Also use POST to add a new Bollywood actor
   - age?age=query - age will return all actors and actresses of this age
   - /gender/:Male or Female - params